 Her opinion of him didn’t even have time to plummet before his head snapped back up and he said, very vehemently, “No!”
 Someone several aisles over made a disgusted sound, and he lowered his voice.
 “God, no. She’s just annoyed because she really, really doesn’t like you, and…”

 He trailed off, and Rose prompted him.
 “And?”
-Her heart was thudding in her chest, and she found herself rather surprised at how much she cared about his answer.
+Her heart was thudding in her chest, and despite everything that had happened recently, she was still surprised to find how much she cared about his answer.

 Scorpius sighed.
 “And I was the only one of her friends who felt as strongly about it as she did.
-Right now, she thinks I’ve gone over to the dark side, and my disappearing on her to come talk to you just now probably didn’t help.”
+She’s been suspecting that I’ve gone over to the dark side since Albus started lecturing me, and my disappearing on her to come talk to you just now probably didn’t help.”

-A feeling of relief that she found deeply disconcerting washed over Rose.
+A strong sense of relief that she found deeply disconcerting washed over Rose.
 “So she’s not…”

 “No,” he said feelingly.
 “Definitely not.
 Claire can be a real bitch sometimes.”